 - Consider delaying your retirement for a few years (or longer).

 The AIA Trust Retirement Plans

-The AIA Trust offers retirement savings plans and distribution options through AXA Equitable to assist you in achieving your retirement goals.
+The AIA Trust offers retirement savings plans and distribution options through Equitable to assist you in helping you to achieve your retirement goals.
 Plans can be established for one-person firms (or components)—or for many employees—utilizing a variety of retirement savings and distribution vehicles.
-AXA Equitable Life can assist you toward achieving your goals based on 50 years of experience working with association members and over 25 years with AIA architects.
-AXA Equitable Life can help you review your options and offer you choices that can alleviate the burden of establishing and managing a retirement savings plan.
+Equitable can assist you toward achieving your goals based on more than 51 years* of experience working with association members and over 25 years with AIA architects.
+Equitable can help you review your options and offer you choices that can alleviate the burden of establishing and managing a retirement savings plan.
 It’s one of the ways that the AIA Trust makes it easier for you to focus on doing what you do best: architecture.

-You may call 800-523-1125 to speak with a retirement program specialist.
-Or, visit www.TheAIATrust.com/retirement-plans/ to learn how you can start saving.
+You may call (800) 523-1125 to speak with a retirement program specialist or visit https://equitable.com/associations/mrp/partners/aia to learn how you can start saving.